-Depending on the type and severity of your condition, VA may provide you benefits as compensation for your service-related injury or illness.
+Depending on the type and severity of your condition, the VA may provide you benefits as compensation for your service-related injury or illness.
 VA determines the level of benefits you are entitled to through a complex rating system.

 In other instances, initial applications are outright denied.
-One of our veterans’ disability lawyers may be able to help you appeal if you have received an unfavorable decision on your claim for disability benefits.
+One of our veterans’ disability advocates may be able to help you appeal if you have received an unfavorable decision on your claim for disability benefits.

 Causes, Symptoms, and Treatment of Ptosis